 Although patients with mycosis fungoides (MF) typically experience an indolent disease course, a minority undergo a process of large-cell transformation (LCT), which often heralds more aggressive disease and shortened survival.
 Regrettably, most dermatologists are unfamiliar with LCT, and even fewer understand how to recognize it clinically.
 Because a diagnosis of LCT typically triggers more aggressive therapy and/or referral to cutaneous T-cell lymphoma (CTCL) centers, it is paramount for clinicians to be able to recognize suspect lesions visually.

-Folliculotropic MF is characterized by the presence of follicular infiltrates of atypical (cerebriform) CD4+ T lymphocytes often with sparing of the epidermis.
-Most cases show mucinous degeneration of the hair folicles (follicular mucinosis) but similar cases without follicular mucinosis have been reported.
-The lesions preferentially involve the head and neck area and often present with grouped follicular papules associated with alopecia.
+1. Folliculotropic MF-characterized by the presence of follicular infiltrates of atypical (cerebriform) CD4+ T lymphocytes often with sparing of the epidermis.
+Most cases show mucinous degeneration of the hair folicles (follicular mucinosis).
+Lesions commonly involve the head and neck area, present with grouped follicular papules associated with alopecia.
 The disease is less accessible to skin-targeted therapies.
 The disease-specific 5-year survival is approximately 70-80%, which is significantly worse than that of patients with classical plaque stage MF.

 2.Pagetoid reticulosis-characterized by the presence of patches or plaques with an intraepidermal proliferator of neoplastic T-cells.
 The term should only be used for the localized type.
 The disseminated type would be better classified as Primary cutaneous CD8-positive aggressive epidermotropic cytotoxic TCL (9709/3), or Primary cutaneous gamma-delta TCL (9726/3).